Our Board

 Michael Conlon

-Dr. Conlon is an experienced administrator, biostatistician, informatician, IT expert, and emeritus faculty member of the University of Florida.
+Dr. Michael Conlon is an experienced administrator, biostatistician, informatician, IT expert, and emeritus faculty member of the University of Florida.
 Dr. Conlon joined the GOC board in 2018.

 Alexis Henderson